-The NRC Resident Research Associateship Programs were established in 1954, have supported the research of over 14,000 scientists and engineers.
-The goal of this program is to provide advanced training for highly qualified graduate postdoctoral and visiting scientists, while enhancing the research conducted in federal laboratories and affiliated institutions.
-A wide variety of research opportunities are available at top research laboratories across the U.S. and in select foreign locations.
-These awards are open to U.S. citizens, permanent residents, and with some limitations, foreign nationals in all fields of science and engineering.
+The NRC Research Associateship Programs, established in 1954, have supported the research of over 14,000 scientists and engineers.
+The goal of these programs is to provide advanced training and collaborative research opportunities for highly qualified graduate postdoctoral and visiting scientists, while enhancing the research conducted in federal laboratories and affiliated institutions.
+A wide variety of research opportunities, covering in all fields of science and engineering, are available at top research laboratories across the U.S. and in select foreign locations.
+These awards are open to U.S. citizens, permanent residents, and with some limitations, foreign nationals.

 Ford Foundation Fellowship Programs

-Through its Fellowship Program, the Ford Foundation seeks to increase the diversity of the nation’s college and university faculties.
-Administered by the National Research Council (NRC) since 1979, these programs provide fellowship support at the predoctoral, dissertation and postdoctoral levels.
+Through its Fellowship Programs, the Ford Foundation seeks to increase the diversity of the nation’s college and university faculties.
+Administered by the Academies since 1979, these programs provide fellowship support at the predoctoral, dissertation and postdoctoral levels.
 Eligibility is limited to U.S. citizens, permanent residents and individuals granted deferred action status under the Deferred Action for Childhood Arrivals Program who can demonstrate superior academic achievement, are committed to a career in teaching and research at the college or university level, show promise of future achievement as scholars and teachers, and are well prepared to use diversity as a resource for enriching the education of all students.
 The Ford Foundation Fellowship Programs offer approximately 60 predoctoral awards, 35 awards for dissertation research and 24 postdoctoral awards each year.